2023 Annual Call for Volunteers: Volunteer Opportunities

 In accordance with the procedures of the ASB, this committee develops actuarial standards of practice that apply to actuaries in the health insurance area.

-Skills/Experience: Committee members should be knowledgeable about current health actuarial practice, emerging practice issues, and understand the guidance that health actuaries need.
+Skills/Experience: Committee members should be knowledgeable about current health actuarial practice and emerging practice issues, and understand the guidance that health actuaries need.
+Excellent written communication skills.

 - Life Committee-ASB (Actively Seeking Volunteers)